lsst-dm/dm_dev_guide/services/lsst-condor.rst

 The nodes in the ``HTCondor DAC Cluster`` all have access to the :doc:`GPFS shared filesystem <storage>` (including /datasets, /home, /project, /scratch, /software).

 The HTCondor LOCAL_DIR mostly lives on local disk on each node.
-Notably the SPOOL sub-directory on each submit node takes advantage of a fast SSD RAID for better performance. (``lsst-login`` nodes will have much smaller and somewhat slower SPOOL directories.
-More involved HTCondor work should be submitted from the dedicated submit nodes.)
+Notably the SPOOL sub-directory on each submit node takes advantage of a fast SSD RAID for better performance.
 The EXECUTE (job scratch) directory is located in GPFS scratch space in order to provide plenty of space.

 The /tmp directory on each submit node is moderate in size.
-GPFS scratch space should be used when significant, temporary space is needed on submit nodes. (``lsst-login`` nodes have much smaller and somewhat slower /tmp directories.)
+GPFS scratch space should be used when significant, temporary space is needed on submit nodes.
 Also note that /tmp is mapped into the HTCondor EXECUTE (job scratch) directory within Vanilla Universe (default, #5) jobs, so utilizing local /tmp storage on compute (startd) nodes will generally not be an option.

 Viewing Configuration Details
 -----------------------------